Find out more about conveyancing in Wales

 How much does conveyancing in Wales cost?

 There is no one-size-fits-all price for conveyancing in Wales will cost.
 As each transaction is unique, the final bill will depend on factors such as the value of the property involved or whether it is leasehold or freehold.
 Depending on the transaction you're looking to complete, your Wales conveyancing costs could include searches, Land Registry fees, solicitors' fees, bank transfer fees, Land Transaction Tax and more.
-Read more in our guide to average conveyancing fees in 2020.
+Read more in our guide to average conveyancing fees.

 The conveyancing process explained